reinrl/port_organization_comparison/README.md

 npm install
 ```

-Create one `.cjs` file per environment (Port organization) for both the source and destination.
+Create one `.cjs` file per environment (Port organization) for both the source and destination in `/src/envs/`.
 It should follow this format:

 ```js
 // file: /src/envs/dev.cjs